culturesofknowledge/emplaces/README.md

 ## Acknowledgements
 We would like to acknowledge the inspiration we drew, and the help we received from several related projects, including the [COST Action 'Reassembling the Republic of Letters'][22], [GeoNames][17], [Das Geschichtliche Orts-Verzeichnis (GOV)][15], the [Getty TGN][16], the [Herder Institute for Historical Research on East Central Europe][20], the [Pelagios Project][8], [WikiData][18], and the [World Historical Gazetteer][19].
 Particular thanks are due to [Dariusz Gierczak][23] for providing us with sample historical gazetteer data on Silesia.

+[EM Places, EM People, and EM Dates][2] are funded by a grant to the University of Oxford from the Andrew W. Mellon Foundation.

 [1]:	culturesofknowledge.org
 [2]:	http://www.culturesofknowledge.org/?p=8455